 2] Configure System Protection

-However, in case it does not, you can also open Control Panel, then go to System and select System Protection.
+However, in case it does not, you can also open the Control Panel, then go to System, and select System Protection.
 Under System Protection, activate the protection for the partition, as follows.

 The System applet will open up.
 Click on the System protection link.